AriFordsham/GHCWiki/builder.md

 ## Can you offer a build slave?

 We're always keen to add more build slaves to the setup.
 If a platform is represented in the nightly builds, it's we can identify and fix problems specific to that platform much more quickly.
-If you'd like to join the fun, please let us know at cvs-ghc@….
+If you'd like to join the fun, please let us know at ghc-devs@….

 # How to set up a build slave